Roasted Balsamic Brussels Sprouts are an easy side. Deliciously simple, these caramelized sprouts are so flavorful and are quick to prep.

 - Use a paring knife to trim off the bottom stem where it was attached, taking care not to remove too much so the Brussels sprouts don’t come apart.

 - Remove any outer leaves that are wilted or brown.

 - Cut larger sprouts in half.
 Rinse thoroughly and pat dry before roasting.

 - Toss prepared Brussel Sprouts with all the ingredients until coated.

-- Place on a baking tray.
+- Place the mixture on a sheet pan in a single layer.
 (If using frozen sprouts, line the pan with parchment paper.)